Product

 Writing a biography, or a bio, is an essential part of introducing yourself to potential clients, employers, and other contacts.
 A bio can allow you to make an impression on a person before you even meet them.

-When your bio leaves a positive impression on readers, it can contribute to your success and professional development.
+When your bio leaves a positive impression on readers, it can contribute to your success, personal brand, and professional development.

-When writing a freelancer bio, you should take a few essential things into account.
-Next, we will show freelancer bio examples and discuss how you can write an eye-catching bio that leaves an excellent impression.
+When writing a freelancer bio, you should consider a few essential things.
+Next, we will show freelance bio examples and discuss how you can write an eye-catching bio that leaves an excellent impression.
+And we'll demonstrate how Indy can help you build a better business, helping you to create a professional bio that will sell.

 Biographies, or bios for short, are short paragraphs that professionals use to introduce themselves to potential clients, customers, and employers.